Germany back at clinical best as they thrash Israel | DW | 26.10.2021

 "I did have the feeling ahead of the game that we'd get more goals today," said Freigang.
 "Sometimes you just need that spell-breaker, and once it eventually came, we managed to score a few."

 Unrelenting at the start of the second half, Germany continued to have chance after chance.
-The pick of the second half goals was number six, an exquisite move that began with an effortless and perfectly-weighted through ball from substitute Dzsenifer Marozsan.
-Linda Dallmann, her run unseen and unobstructed by the Israeli defense, laid off to Tabea Waßmuth, who coolly stroked the ball beyond Beilin and into the bottom corner.
+The pick of the second half goals was number six, an exquisite move that began with an effortless and perfectly weighted through ball from substitute Dzsenifer Marozsan.
+Linda Dallmann, her run unseen and unobstructed by the Israeli defense, laid off to Tabea Wassmuth, who coolly stroked the ball beyond Beilin and into the bottom corner.

 As shade crept up the south-facing Rahn Stand at the Stadion Essen, the supporters gathered there made an appreciative racket with their paper clappers.
-One couldn’t help but wonder how it might have sounded if they’d been a few more in number.
-5000 tickets had gone on sale, yet the eventual attendance totalled a meagre 1814.
-Perhaps no surprise, given the kickoff time, dictated by broadcasters: 4.05pm on a Tuesday afternoon, on the same day as the first games in the second round of the men’s German Cup.
+One couldn't help but wonder how it might have sounded if they'd been a few more in number.
+Some 5,000 tickets had gone on sale, yet the eventual attendance totaled a meager 1,814.
+Perhaps no surprise, given the kickoff time, dictated by broadcasters: 4:05 p.m. on a Tuesday afternoon, on the same day as the first games in the second round of the men's German Cup.
 It hardly seems like the greatest endorsement of this fixture to supporters.